asmuth/clip/manual/architecture.md

 Layout Rules
 ------------

-It's imporant to point out that normal users of the PlotFX program will not have to understand the layouting rules described below.
-If you are new to PlotFX, please don't let this section be the only thing you read -- it makes things sound much more complex than they are!
+It's imporant to point out that normal users of the fviz program will not have to understand the layouting rules described below.
+If you are new to fviz, please don't let this section be the only thing you read -- it makes things sound much more complex than they are!